onurae/usb-hid-control-panel/README.md

 Connect the other ends of the buttons & switches to GND.

-### Library
+### Uploading
+- Download and install Arduino IDE.
-Download [Arduino Joystick Library](https://github.com/MHeironimus/ArduinoJoystickLibrary) and copy the folder to the Arduino/libraries folder.
+- Download [Arduino Joystick Library](https://github.com/MHeironimus/ArduinoJoystickLibrary) and copy the folder to the Arduino/libraries folder.
+- Connect the board using the USB cable.
+- Open the PanelHID.ino file with Arduino IDE.
+- Select the board under the Tools menu.
+- Choose correct serial port for the board.
+- Click the Upload button.